Scales of pangolins provide flexibility yet strong protection by overlapping like roof shingles.

 Pangolin scales have a number of traits that help them provide strong and durable protection for their owner.

 Starting at the micro-level, they are made up of three distinct layers of flat, elliptical keratin-rich cells.
-On the top and bottom layers of each scale, the cells lie parallel to the surface in sheets that overlap.
-In the middle layer, however, the cells are tilted.
-The combination of flat, tough, overlapping layers and an inner layer with more diverse orientation of cells creates a structure that is hard to puncture but also absorbs the force of an attack.
+On the bottom (ventral) layer of each scale, the cells lie parallel to the surface in sheets that overlap.
+In the thick middle (intermediate) layer, the cells tilt up at about a 45-degree angle.
+In the thin top (dorsal) layer, they tilt up more rapidly and completely fold over until they’re almost parallel to the bottom layer again, now running in the opposite direction.
+The combination of flat, tough, overlapping layers of cells with diverse orientations creates a structure that is hard to puncture but also absorbs the force of an attack.
 It is virtually impossible to shred, and readily stops a crack in its tracks if one starts to form.
 Not only that, but a threadlike substance stitches the flattened cells together, making it hard to separate the individual cells and layers one from another.

 On a macro-scale, the scales are modular and overlap enough that they allow the animal to curl up without stretching or exposing bare spots of skin between the plates of its armor.
 They continue to grow throughout the pangolin’s life (much like our hair and skin) so they can continue to protect the animal throughout its life despite any wear that takes place.
 They have a corrugated outer surface, so they slide smoothly against each other and against soil or other substances.
 And if a predator dents the coat of armor while trying to get through, the pangolin can repair the scales after the attack by simply wetting itself down and letting its scales absorb water to balloon back to their original shape.

-The combination of flat, tough, overlapping layers and an inner layer with more diverse orientation of cells creates a structure that is hard to puncture but also absorbs the force of an attack.
+The combination of flat, tough, overlapping layers of cells with diverse orientations creates a structure that is hard to puncture but also absorbs the force of an attack.

 The Potential